tyrnor/NotesApp/README.md

 - Material Design: Followed Material Design guidelines for a modern and visually appealing UI.

 ## Possible improvements
-- Mark task as completed feature.
+- Mark notes as completed feature.
-- Functional task archive button, right now only the delete button works from the Swipe Actions.
+- Functional note archive button, right now only the delete button works from the Swipe Actions.
-- Tags for tasks and to organize them by tags
+- Tags for notes and to organize them by tags
 - And many more features

 ## License